 Housing discrimination is unjust or prejudicial treatment of individuals, in the area of housing and real estate, based on the individual's protected class.

-The right to fair housing is assured by a variety of federal and state laws, primarily the Federal Fair Housing Act of 1968, the Fair Housing Amendments Act of 1988 and the California Fair Employment and Housing Act, which make it unlawful to discriminate in renting, selling, financing, and insuring housing.
+The right to fair housing is assured by a variety of federal, state, and local laws, primarily the Federal Fair Housing Act of 1968, the Fair Housing Amendments Act of 1988, the California Fair Employment and Housing Act, and the City of San Diego's Municipal Code which make it unlawful to discriminate in renting, selling, financing, and insuring housing.

-If you believe you have been denied housing or the opportunity to apply for housing in the City because of a protected characteristic, you may contact the City's Fair Housing Hotline at 1-800-462-0503.
+If you believe you have been denied housing or the opportunity to apply for housing in the City because of a protected characteristic, contact the City's Fair Housing Hotline at 1-844-449-3500.

-To further reflect its commitment to fair housing, the City has recently engaged the services of two Fair Housing Service Providers to provide community outreach and legal services:
+To further reflect its commitment to fair housing, the City has engaged the services of a Fair Housing Service Provider to provide community outreach and legal services: